 2. If you're happy with the results and you're sold on the whole glossary thing, it's time to start thinking about a dedicated section for your definitions.
 Start by identifying the terms that are most relevant to the products and/or services you offer.

 3. Got your list of words and phrases?
 Great!
 The next thing to do is carry out some keyword research.
 This will tell you which terms drive the most organic traffic.
 These are the words you'll probably want to start with.

 4. Next comes the best bit: creating the content.
 To make things easier for yourself, leverage existing assets and repurpose your blog posts, product pages, service pages, webinars, case studies, white papers and infographics.
 If you have a lot of content on your site already, creating the glossary pages should be a walk in the park.

-5. Whatever you do, don’t forget to crosslink your posts and pages!
-Whenever you include an industry-specific term in your content that you’ve create a glossary page for, link the term to its glossary entry.
-Likewise, it’s a good idea to link back to the primary page for the term from its glossary page.
+5. When creating your glossary articles, don't forget to crosslink your posts and pages!
+Whenever you include an industry-specific term in your content that you've created a glossary page for, link the term to its glossary entry.
+Likewise, it's a good idea to link back to the primary page for the term from its glossary page.

 If this all seems a bit labour-intensive, that's because it is.
 Keeping track of what terms are linked to which pages and posts is difficult even on small sites.
 On larger sites with hundreds or even thousands of pages, well, good luck with that.

 The single most important goal of any blog isn't to generate traffic or get social shares; it's to convert your readers into email subscribers.
 Once you're in your audience's inbox, you've got a much better chance of building a long-term relationship with them.